Decentralized Sparse Linear Regression via Gradient-Tracking: Linear Convergence and Statistical Guarantees: Convergence Analysis

-$\bullet$ \textbf{Impact of network topology.} The network topology affects the convergence rate of NetLASSO through parameters $m$ and $\rho$.
+$\bullet$ \textbf{Impact of the network topology.} The network topology affects the convergence rate of DGT through the quantities $m$ and $\rho$.
 A larger $m$ or $\rho$ increases communication complexity, as indicated by \eqref{eq:comcost}.
-In addition, for networks of the same size $m$, the efficiency of information propagation depends on the graph's topology, which in \eqref{eq:comcost} is captured by the dependency of $\rho$ on $m$~\cite{Nedic_Olshevsky_Rabbat2018}.
-Table~\ref{tab:comm-cost} provides, for some commonly used network topologies (see Fig.~\ref{fig:graph-top} for some examples), the dependency of $\rho$ on $m$, when the lazy Metropolis rule is adopted; for other rules, see \cite{charron2020}.
-The ``push-pull'' (star) in Table~\ref{tab:comm-cost} refers specifically to the implementation of the NetLASSO as in Algorithm~\ref{alg:NetLasso-star} over a star network (which coincides with the PGD).
-While $(1-\rho)^-1$ affects the total number of communications, it does not capture the overall cost of communications, which also depends on how dense the graph is.
-Hence, counting as one channel use per communication, with each edge shared between two nodes, Table~\ref{tab:comm-cost} reports also the following quantities capturing different communications costs: total channel use per communication round, channel use of the busiest node and total channel uses to reach an $\varepsilon$ neighborhood of a statistically optimal solution.
+In addition, for networks of the same size $m$, the efficiency of information propagation depends on the graph's topology, which in \eqref{eq:comcost} is captured by the dependency of $\rho$ on $m$~\citep{Nedic_Olshevsky_Rabbat2018}.
+Table~\ref{tab:comm-cost} provides, for some commonly used network topologies (see Fig.~\ref{fig:graph-top} for some examples), the dependency of $\rho$ on $m$, when the lazy Metropolis rule is adopted; for other rules, see \citep{charron2020}.
+While $(1-\rho)^{-1}$ affects the total number of communications, it does not capture the overall cost of communications, which also depends on the edge-density of the graph.
+Hence, counting as one channel use per communication, with each edge shared between two nodes, Table~\ref{tab:comm-cost} reports also the following quantities, capturing different communications costs: the total channel use per communication round, the channel use of the busiest node, and the total channel uses to reach an $\varepsilon$ neighborhood of a statistically optimal solution.